Before you go, sign up for our email newsletter to get inspiring stories, expert advice, and more.

 Kick off your next meeting with this goal-setting exercise:

-Step 1: Identify personal goals Ask each member to write down their three biggest personal goals (e.g., taking more professional risks, creating better work-life balance, or building a network of supporters).
+Step 1: Identify personal goals Ask each member to write down their three biggest personal goals (for example, taking more professional risks, creating better work-life balance, or building a network of supporters).

-Step 2: Identify personal goals Have everyone share their top three personal goals out loud.
+Step 2: Identify group goals Have everyone share their top three personal goals out loud.
 Have someone write them down on a whiteboard or large piece of paper so everyone can see them.
 When you’re finished, spend some time identifying up to three goals that are common across your Circle, grouping similar goals together wherever possible.
 If you end up with more than three, use a show of hands to vote on a final list.
-And remember, it will be easier for your Circle to stay on track with very specific and focused goals.
+And remember, the more specific your goals, the easier it will be for your Circle to stay on track.

 When you’re done, make sure you type up and distribute your final list of goals so you can refer to it going forward.